 - Days from seed to harvest – about 130 (4 to 5 months)

 The Scotch bonnet pepper is ideal for Caribbean recipes, ranging from jerk lamb or beef to tacos and pepper sauce.
 Any dish where you want to spice up the taste.

 Traditional Caribbean Pepper Sauce Recipe

-How to grow the pepper at home
+How to grow the scotch bonnet pepper at home

-Available from Amazon you can grow Scotch bonnet pepper from seeds.
+You can grow Scotch bonnet pepper from seeds.

 It is a very hot variety and we recommend that you wear gloves when handling the seeds.

 How to grow the bonney peppers outdoors (garden, balcony, etc.)